-- Giant amusement park with attractions like Madame Tussauds and the Riesenrad, too
+- Includes attractions like Madame Tussauds and the Riesenrad giant Ferris wheel

-- Poplar venue for walkers, joggers, and cyclists, thanks to the huge (flat) park, woodland and water features
+- Popular venue for walkers, joggers, and cyclists, thanks to the (flat) meadows, woodland and water features

-- Has a few architectural surprises, including some remarkable contemporary design
+- Has a few architectural surprises, including some Instagram favourites

 - See also:

 The Wiener Prater

 Look at a map of Vienna and a huge stretch of green cuts its way from close to the centre all the way across to the east and the commercial ports on the Danube and the edge of the city.

-This is the Prater, the one-time playground of emperors and now full of playgrounds for the descendants of those unlucky few who did not live in palaces.
-And the adrenalin rush of funfair rides has replaced the terror of battle.
-But also a place for joggers, cyclists, and those seeking some escape from the urban hubbub.
+The one-time playground of emperors is now full of playgrounds for the descendants of those unlucky few who did not live in palaces.
+And the adrenalin rush of funfair rides has replaced the terror of spear-wielding invaders from the east.
+A place for joggers, cyclists, and those seeking some escape from the urban hubbub.

-The Prater has become ingrained in the visceral Viennese soul: a place where “them and us” just becomes “us” as we lift a glass of beer, down a sausage, marvel at the entertainments, and stroll among the trees…just like generations before us.
+The Prater has become ingrained in the visceral Viennese soul: “them and us” just becomes “us” as we lift a glass of beer, down a sausage, marvel at the entertainments, and stroll among the trees…just like generations before us.

 Anyway, that’s all well and good, but what does this recreational area have to offer the visitor to Vienna?